DanRuta/jsNet/README.md

 ---
 More and more features will be added to this little library, as time goes by, and I learn more.
 General library improvements and optimisations will be added throughout.
 Breaking changes will be documented.

+ The first few changes have been adding more configuration options, such as activation functions, cost functions, regularization, adaptive learning, weights init, etc. Check the changelog for details.
+Next up are Conv layers, in version 2.0.
+I'll likely also think of a better name for the library, by then.

 ##### Short term
- The first few changes have been adding more configuration options, such as activation functions, cost functions, regularization, adaptive learning, weights init, etc. Check the changelog for details.
-Next up is mini batch SGD and some general library improvement ideas I've logged along the way.

-##### Mid term
 Conv, Pool and BatchNorm layers.

 ##### Long term
 Once that is done, and there is a decent selection of configurations, and features, I will be focusing all my attention to some novel, hardcore optimisations, as part of my final year university project.
-Afterwards, I plan to incorporate other network types, eg LSTM networks.
+Afterwards, I plan to incorporate other network types.

 ## Contributing
 ---
 Always looking for feedback, suggestions and ideas, especially if something's not right, or it can be improved/optimized.

 Pull requests are always welcome.
 Just make sure the tests all pass and coverage is at (or nearly) at 100%.
 To develop, first ```npm install``` the dev dependencies.
 You can then run ```grunt``` to listen for file changes and transpile, and you can run the mocha tests via ```npm test```, where you can also see the coverage.